deors/deors-demos-microservices-docs/README.md

     @org.springframework.cloud.netflix.eureka.server.EnableEurekaServer

-### 1.4) set up the circuit breaker dashboard (Hystrix)
+### 1.4) set up the circuit breaker dashboard service (Hystrix)

-the circuit breaker dashboard will provide devs and ops teams with real-time views about service calls performance and failures including for example which of them are experimenting repeated failures causing circuits to 'open'
+the circuit breaker dashboard, powered by Spring Cloud and Netflix Hystrix, will provide devs and ops teams with real-time views about service calls performance and failures including for example which of them are experimenting repeated failures causing circuits to 'open' and calls to default to a safe method to keep them up and running smoothly, specially without cascading failures across services and causing major downtimes

 go to https://start.spring.io/

 create project

     group: deors.demos.microservices
-    artifact: hystrixdashboard
+    artifact: hystrixservice
     depedencies:
         actuator
-        hystrix dashboard
+        config client
         eureka discovery
-        config client
+        hystrix dashboard

 extract zip to